jackrobertscott/authpack-client-190806/documents/api/accessors.md

 Options.

-- date `Date?`: the end date of the time period to analayse.
+- ending `Date?`: the end date of the time period to analayse.
 - months `number?`: number of months to analyse.

 Returns.